lammps/lammps/doc/src/python.rst

-         inline = one or more lines of Python code which defines func must be a single argument, typically enclosed between triple quotes *exists* arg = none = Python code has been loaded by previous python command *source* arg = *filename* or *inline*
+         inline = one or more lines of Python code which defines func must be a single argument, typically enclosed between triple quotes *exists* arg = none = Python code has been loaded by previous python command
-         filename = file of Python code which will be executed immediately inline = one or more lines of Python code which will be executed immediately must be a single argument, typically enclosed between triple quotes

 Examples
 """"""""